digital-skills-for-researchers/slideshows/_modules/project-management/team-charter/index.md

       - Daily meetings on Slack at 9am each work day
       - Make every effort to attend meetings in person
-      - Update our kanban board each morning before 9am
+      - Update our project status board each morning before 9am
       - Team members are expected to be on time for all meetings